aws/aws-cdk-go/awscdk/awsec2/README.md

 library contains constructs to select the AMI you want to use.

 Depending on the type of AMI, you select it a different way.
-Here are some examples of things you might want to use:
+Here are some examples of images you might want to use:

 ```go
 // Pick the right Amazon Linux edition.
 All arguments shown are optional